-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$752,824 during the year ended June 30, 2023 and, as of that date, the Company's working capital deficiency is \$649,720.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$383,184 during the year ended June 30, 2024 and, as of that date, the Company's deficit is \$14,236,728.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.